DavidStreid/bioinformatics/blast_db_setup/README.md

 ### NCBI
 NCBI already has pre-formatted databases and a convenient downloadable script, `update_blastdb.pl`, available via FTP.
 In general, the steps are -
-  1. Download all preformatted databases with the same prefix (or make own)
+  1. Download and extract all preformatted databases with the same prefix from NCBI's FTP server (or make own)
-  2. Download a compatible executable of the desired blast
+  2. Download a compatible executable of the desired blast from NCBI
-  3. Run blast specifying that prefix as the database to blast against
+  3. Run blast specifying the prefix of the downloaded files of step 1 as the database to blast against
-  4. Done.

-But, to avoid navigating the FTP repo ,`ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+`, and all its versions (and mainly as a learning exercise), there's `setup_blast.sh` that does steps 1 & 2.
+See [Manual Download Guide](Manual-Download-Guide) for more details.
+But, to avoid navigating the FTP repo ,`ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+`, and all its versions, there's `setup_blast.sh` that does steps 1 & 2.

 If not using the script, here are some notes paraphrased from the [blastdb README](https://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html).
 * **Pre-formatted Databases** Use the pre-formatted databases, or follow the README to create your own
   * "Pre-formatted databases must be downloaded using the update_blastdb.pl script or via FTP in binary mode" ([REF])(https://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html)
 * **Extraction** If using the pre-formatted databases, they must be untarred (`tar -zxvf *.tar.gz`) before use.
   * As a note, I found that the extracted DBs are not much larger than their tar'd versions.
 For instance, when I downloaded `ref_euk_rep_genomes`, the tar'd was ~240GB and the untar'd was ~250GB.
   * **Issue with `--decompress` option** The `--decompress` option for `update_blastdb.pl` is intended to "decompresses the archives in the current working directory...and delete(s) the downloaded archive to save disk space" ([REF](https://www.ncbi.nlm.nih.gov/books/NBK62345/)).
-However I always receive the error below so I removed it and added a way to decompress them after downloading them.
+However I always receive the error below *with at least 35 GB of disk space left* so I removed this option and manually added extraction and deletion of each file in. `setup_blast.sh`.
 It seems this is what the `--decompress` option would have done anyway because **all the tar files are downlaoded** before any extraction lines are logged.
 I assume each `*.tar.gz` file will be extracted and deleted individually (rather than save all deletions until the end), which is what `setup_blast.sh` does.

       *Error for `--decompress` option*
       ```